tomas-stefano/infinity_test/Readme.markdown

     infinity_test --bacon --rubies=1.8.7,ree,1.9.2

+You can pass specific arguments for a rubie with "+" character like

+    infinity_test --rspec --rubies=jruby+"J-cp bar/whisky-in-the.jar:."

 <b>And you are ready to Test with all ruby versions your Rspec or Test::Unit Suite with Autotest-like Behavior.</b>

 ## Running Tests with Rails